lgalke/lgalke/README.md

 ### Hi there 👋

-🔭 I’m teaching deep nets how to communicate.
+🔭 Teaching deep nets to communicate.

 Learn more about me [here](https://lgalke.github.io)

+Reach out to me on <a rel="me" href="https://sigmoid.social/@lpag">Mastodon</a>!

 <!--
 **lgalke/lgalke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.